Planter Volume Calculator | Multiple Shapes • Soil & Plant Guide

 Q3: Budget?

-📏 Key Fact: Planter volume should be 1-2 inches larger in diameter than the root ball
+📏 Key Fact: Choose a planter 1-2 inches wider than the root ball.

-🎯 NEXT STEP: Find your plant type in the Container Size Chart
+🎯 NEXT STEP: Find your plant type in our Container Size Chart.

 ⚡ 5-MINUTE DECISION TREE